We don’t support this browser anymore.

 Our view

-Keep in mind that Brits are ideologically committed to home ownership and the country has been in a prolonged period of housing undersupply, a trend that's unlikely to change anytime soon.
+That would mark a decline of around 10% year-over-year.
+There’s potential for a recovery in the housing market to gather steam in 2025, supporting consensus forecasts that profits will rebound back past 2023 levels.
+Brits are ideologically committed to home ownership and the country has been in a prolonged period of housing undersupply, a trend that's unlikely to change anytime soon.

 The landbank is a particular strength for Taylor Wimpey, who have a robust pipeline of potential projects.
 The focus now is bringing plots online, with new land spending remaining at subdued levels.
 That's wise, given the cost of land is yet to reflect the less favourable outlook.